 - The other way, is adding production days and call sheets here on the overview page, and then adding scenes straight into the call sheets.
 This suitable for shorter productions as well as non-scripted and un-scripted productions.

-When you click on Planning, you get to the Day overview page.
-Here you can create a rough plan of prep days, travel days and shooting days – with or without dates – by going to the edit menu in the toolbar and clicking “Add a new production day”.
+When you click on Planning, you get to the Days overview page.
+Here you can create a rough plan of prep days, travel days and shooting days – with or without dates – by going to the edit menu in the toolbar and clicking “Add new work day”.
 You add the production day number and, if you’d like, the date.
 You can also add dates later (see more below).

 Dramatify offers five types of call sheets.
 We have the traditional call sheets for shooting days, but also offers simplified call sheets for other types of days: preparation, transport, holiday and other.